top of page

 When the Southern states broke away, they didn’t have time to reinvent the wheel.
 So, they copied most of the U.S. Constitution and used it as the framework for their new government.
 Three branches.
 A president.
 A Congress.
 Courts.
 Checks and Balances.
 If you skimmed it quickly, you might think you were reading a slightly edited version of the original.

 For starters, the Confederacy absolutely kept the rights Americans recognized from the Bill of Rights.
-Free speech, the right to bear arms, trial by jury, habeas corpus—those protections all made the cut.
-Those rights applied only to free people, and anything involving slavery was automatically outside their reach.
+Free speech, the right to bear arms, trial by jury, habeas corpus.
+But, those rights only applied to free people, and anything involving slavery was automatically outside their reach.

-That was the biggest shift.
+The biggest difference between the two constitutions was over slavery.
 The U.S. Constitution never said the word “slavery.”
-Instead, it danced around the word.
+Instead, it danced around it.
 The Confederate Constitution did the opposite.
 It named slavery outright and put it front and center.
 Slaveholders’ rights were protected in every Confederate state and in any new territory the Confederacy might someday claim.
 Congress was forbidden from passing any law that threatened a slaveholder’s property rights.
 In effect, the Confederacy built a political system where slavery was not just legal but untouchable.

 The presidency also got a makeover.
 Confederate leaders wanted stability without re-election battles, so they settled on a single six-year term.
 Jefferson Davis didn’t have to campaign, shake hands, or worry about political rivals gearing up for the next election cycle.
 The president also had a line-item veto, a tool that U.S. president still don’t have.
 Instead of being forced to accept or reject a whole bill, the Confederate president could cross out specific spending lines of a bill that they didn’t agree with.
 It was meant to stop waste and sneaking in special favors.